CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

-CAJAL provides one batch-processing function which goes through all \*.obj files in a given directory, separates them into connected components, computes intracell distance matrices for each component, and writes all these square matrices to a \*.json file.
+CAJAL provides one batch-processing function which goes through all \*.obj files in a given directory, separates them into connected components, computes intracell distance matrices for each component, and writes all these square matrices to a \*.csv file.
 (Bundling file I/O and math together in one function is less modular but it makes it easier to parallelize and not fill the memory)